 When you wash your bike, you're not just making it look good, you're removing dirt, grime, dead bugs, and corrosive crud that's bad for your bike's paint, chrome, and metal parts.

-To get your bike looking its best you'll need a sponge, two buckets, a general-purpose car wash or bike-specific cleaner, an old paintbrush or sponge brush for getting in nooks and crannies, and a chamois or a stack of old towels to dry the bike off when you're done—just make sure they're clean.
+To get your bike looking its best you'll need a washing mitt, two buckets, a general-purpose car wash cleaner, an old paintbrush or sponge brush for getting in nooks and crannies, and a chamois or a stack of old towels to dry the bike off when you're done—just make sure they're clean.
 If you're using a spray-on car wash, you need that, a brush, and a way to rinse off your bike.

-Whether you're washing the old-fashioned way with soapy water and a sponge or using a modern spray-on/rinse-off cleaner, the bike needs to be cool so the stuff doesn't just evaporate when you spray it on.
+Whether you're washing the old-fashioned way with soapy water and a mitt or using a modern spray-on/rinse-off cleaner, your motorcycle needs to be cool so the water, soap, or cleaner doesn't just evaporate when you spray it on.
 Move your motorcycle out of the sun and into the shade, that's where you should be working.
-Washing in the shade so the sun won't dry things out and create water spots and streaking.
+Washing in the shade is preferred because the sun won't dry things out and create water spots and streaking.

-The first step is the initial spray down, either with a hose or with your bike-specific product, and let the bike soak for a few minutes to soften those exoskeletons and loosen grime.
-If you're using something like Bel-Ray’s Bike Wash, then you just need to rinse the bike off with water and the cleaning process is supposedly done, but if you've got stubborn grime or if you're using soapy water, then it's time to bust out the sponge and your brushes.
+If you're using something like WD-40 Bike Wash, then you just need to rinse the bike off with water and the cleaning process is supposedly done, but if you've got stubborn grime or if you're using soapy water, then it's time to bust out the wash mitt and your brushes.

 And whenever you put your sponge or cleaning tools down, put them in the rinse bucket.
 Setting them on the ground is a great way to pick up sand or grit that might scratch your paint.

 Step 5: Dry Your Bike And Run The Engine